Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 Which one should I use for spreadsheets, CSVs, and code files?

 Use the OpenAI side.
-On magicdoor.ai, code interpreter is available on OpenAI models, and the file-compatibility flow recommends GPT-5.5 when a chat needs code-interpreter file support.
+On magicdoor.ai, code interpreter is available on OpenAI models.

 Do both models support PDFs and images?